-СЗ.
-Hig h school completion requirement High school diploma is required and GED is accepted High school diploma is required and GED is not accepted High school diploma or equivalent is not required C4. degr s your institution require or recommend a general college-preparatory program fo eking students?
-Require Recommend Neither require nor recommend
+C3.
+High school completion requirement

+- High school diploma is required and GED is accepted - □ High school diploma is required and GED is not accepted - □ High school diploma or equivalent is not required

+C4.
+Does your institution require or recommend a general college-preparatory program for degree-seeking students?

+- ⊠ Require

+- □ Recommend

+- □ Neither require nor recommend

 C5.
 Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
-If you use a different system for calculating units, please convert.
+If you use a different system for calculating units, please convert to Carnegie.

 Units Required Units Recommended

 Total Academic Units 10

 English 4

 Mathematics 4

 Science 2 4

 Of these, units that must be lab 2

 Foreign Language 2

 Social Studies 2

 History 1

 Academic Electives

 Computer Science 1

 Visual/Performing Arts

-Other
+Other (specify)